auto-pts/auto-pts/autopts/bot/README.md

     - `workspace` - Path to PTS workspace .pqw6 file to use for testing.
 THe file should be located where automation server is running.
     - `project_path` - path to project source directory
+    - `tester_app_dir` - path to tester application directory relative to project_path.
+Only works for Zephyr based projects.
     - `cli_port` - AutoPTSClient port(s).
 If running with multiple servers(PTS dongles), specify the ports in
   config_project.py as follows: 'srv_port': [65001, 65003, 65005]
     - `srv_port` - AutoPTSServer port(s).
 If running with multiple servers(PTS dongles), specify the ports in